 How to Prevent Dementia: 12 Modifiable Risk Factors

-Written by: Lawrence Stewen
+Written by: Louise Koren

-But teaching patients how to prevent dementia is only one half of the brain health equation.
-Scientifically-backed clinical assessment tools are becoming readily available for clinicians, such as computerized assessments and care planning, that can track and measure cognitive decline.
+Unfortunately, dementia remains a serious health concern for over 7 million Americans over 65 years old, and teaching patients how to prevent dementia is only one half of the brain health equation; early detection is key.
+Scientifically backed clinical assessment tools are readily available for clinicians, such as computerized assessments and care plans that can screen a patient for dementia symptoms early and detect, track, and measure cognitive decline.

 What standards and tools do neurologists use to measure cognition?
 Download our ebook: Advancing Dementia Diagnosis in Neurology.

-What Are 12 Modifiable Risk Factors For Dementia?
+What Are 12 Modifiable Risk Factors for Dementia?

 Physical Activity and Diet

-2. Weight Control and Obesity
+2. Poor Diet and Obesity

 3. Alcohol Consumption